thenativeweb/runfork/README.md

 ### Stopping the fork

-If you start a long-running task and you want to stop this task, call the `stop` function that is returned.
+Sometimes, e.g. when executing a long-running task, it may be necessary to stop the fork.
+For this, call the `stop` function that is returned.

-The `stop` function will send up to 10 `SIGINT` signals with 10ms timeout, and - if the process didn't stop - finally a `SIGKILL` signal.
+This function will send 10 `SIGINT` signals with 10ms breaks in between.
+If the process does not respond to this, it finally sends a `SIGKILL` signal to kill the process.

-The `stop` function returns a promise and resolves after the process actually terminated.
-So you can wait for the process to terminate.
+As the `stop` function returns a promise, you can wait for the process to terminate.

 ```javascript
 const stop = runfork({ path: './app.js' });